not-willem/SimpleTon/README.md

 st.exe hello.st

+also keep the ttf file with the exe file! for some reason, it doesnt want to pack it into the exe so ive just zipped it up

 # Documentation and porting help

 Basically i have just a big google doc of the commands that made sense to me at the time but i dont know if they still do. anyway look for things like "l docs" or "m docs" etc